streamr-dev/network/README.md

 Click button "Run Workflow".
 Select the right branch and you are good to go.
 The Docker tags are automatically chosen based on the associated Git branch and tag.

+### Step 4: Releasing the docs

+Firstly, ask yourself whether the docs need to be released or not.

+To publish the docs, use [Production Documentation workflow](https://github.com/streamr-dev/network/actions/workflows/deploy-docs.yml).
+Click button "Run workflow".
+Select the right branch and you are good to go.

 ### Manually adjusting Docker image tag `latest`

 GitHub actions will update the `latest` tag if told to do so in the workflow dispatch drop-down menu.